-NAPP currently operates one preparation plant, utilizes the rail loadout at a second plant and has one preparation plant that has been temporarily idled in response to market conditions.
-The raw metallurgical coal produced from the mines is trucked to the preparation plants where it is processed or "washed" using conventional coal processing techniques and stored for shipping.
-All plants have loadout facilities adjacent to a rail line.
-Coal is usually shipped by rail; however, it can also be shipped by truck.
-All of the preparation plants are located in Somerset County, Pennsylvania.
-The Cambria Plant has an operating capacity of 325 tons of raw coal per hour, storage capacity for 120,000 tons of clean coal and 180,000 tons of raw coal and loadout facilities adjacent to a CSX rail line.
-The Shade Creek Plant has an operating capacity of 450 tons of raw coal per hour, storage capacity for 120,000 tons of clean coal and 125,000 tons of raw coal and loadout facilities adjacent to a NS line.
-The Rockwood Plant has an operating capacity of 325 tons of raw coal per hour and load out facilities adjacent to a CSX rail line.
+Somerset County, Pennsylvania.
+The Cambria Plant has an operating capacity of 325 tons of raw coal per hour, storage capacity for 130,000 tons of clean coal and 55,000 tons of raw coal and loadout facilities adjacent to a CSX rail line.
+The Shade Creek Plant has an operating capacity of 450 tons of raw coal per hour, storage capacity for 75,000 tons of clean coal and 170,000 tons of raw coal and loadout facilities adjacent to a Norfolk Southern rail line.
+The Rockwood Plant has an operating capacity of 325 tons of raw coal per hour, storage capacity of 24,000 tons of clean coal and 85,000 tons of raw coal and load out facilities adjacent to a CSX rail line.